 Who We Are

-The Chaverim (“Friends”) School at Temple Hillel B’nai Torah provides a warm, dynamic, and joyful learning experience from within a relaxed, urban setting.
+The Chaverim (“Friends”) Religious School at Temple Hillel B’nai Torah provides a warm, dynamic, and joyful learning experience from within a relaxed, urban setting.

 As Reconstructionist Jews, we are rooted in tradition yet responsive to the world we live in.
 Students learn in and out of the classroom through stories, music, Jewish cooking, art, sports, and more, as valued members of a safe and caring community.